-Uber X sign_editedI’m a huge fan of Uber.
-In fact, I’ve taken over 100 Ubers in over a dozen countries and on four continents.
-Not only have they cut my transportation costs down by almost 40% (when using Uber X), but they’ve made it so easy to arrange for a ride.
-No more waiting on hold, giving out your address or standing out in the street to hail a taxi.
+I’ve been a huge fan of Uber since the first time I took the ride service over a decade ago.
+In fact, I’ve taken over 500 Ubers in over a dozen countries and on four continents.
+Not only have they cut my transportation costs down but they’ve made it so easy to arrange for a ride.
+No more calling a taxi dispatcher, dealing with a language barrier, verbally telling your destination or standing out in the street trying to hail a taxi.

-However, Uber occasionally pisses me off and I’ve come close to missing flights because of the quirks of the system.
-So, to make sure you don’t miss a flight and to help make your travels smoother, here are 10 Uber tips that will totally improve your next experience.
+However, Uber occasionally ticks me off and I’ve come close to missing flights because of the quirks of the system and drivers.
+So, to make sure you don’t miss a flight and to help make your travels smoother, here are 10 Uber tips that will vastly improve your next experience.

 Once I landed at New York’s JFK airport and tried to request an Uber but was informed that my credit card on file had been denied.
 That’s because I had foolishly lost that credit card a few weeks prior and though I immediately canceled it, I had forgotten to let Uber know.
 So I quickly scanned one of my other credit cards but was alerted that my account has been banned.
 That’s right, BANNED FROM UBER!
 I thought it was a mistake since I’m always nice to the drivers and I definitely don’t do anything illegal.
 But it turns out, Uber banned me because I had attempted to update my credit card information while not in my home city of Los Angeles.

-In the end, I contacted Uber support via email and Twitter and after verifying my identity with my driver’s license and credit card information, I was back in business.
+In the end, I contacted Uber support via email and X, formerly known as Twitter, and after verifying my identity with my driver’s license and credit card information, I was back in business.
 But it took a couple of days.
 Know that this can happen if your credit card information changes.
 Here’s my full post on the story.

 3. Call or text your Uber driver immediately